FEATURES | SCHEDULE | ELIGIBILITY | FAQ

 June–August

-During the summer, Fellows continue their training through an immersive 10-week residency at a partner organization.
-Throughout the residency, Fellows continue to share ideas and encouragement with their cohort through twice-monthly group calls.
+Throughout the internship, Fellows continue to share ideas and encouragement with their cohort through twice-monthly group calls.
 They also receive ongoing support and guidance through twice-monthly calls with the Fellowship Coordinator.

 ALUMNI BENEFITS